 Are you a Spectrum customer with an Amazon FireStick or Fire TV?
-If so, you’ve probably been getting frustrated trying install the Spectrum app on your FireStick.
+If so, you’ve probably gotten frustrated trying to install the Spectrum app on your FireStick.

 They didn’t work, did they?

-The Spectrum app gives you access to around 50,000 on-demand movies and TV shows, as well as about 250 live TV channels.
+The Spectrum app gives you around 50,000 on-demand movies, TV shows, and about 250 live TV channels.

-The catch is that the Spectrum TV app is not supported on Amazon devices.
-Similar to apps like SkyTV Go, you can sideload it, but the app will detect that it’s running on an unsupported device and return an error message like this one.
+The catch is that Amazon devices do not support the Spectrum TV app.
+Similar to apps like SkyTV Go, you can sideload it, but the app will detect that it’s running on an unsupported device and return an error message like this.

 So, what exactly is the Spectrum app, and what devices will it work on?

 In this article, I’m going to answer both of those questions.
-I’ll also show you how to sideload the Spectrum TV app on your FireStick, just in case they decide to update the app to work on the FireStick.
+I’ll also show you how to sideload the Spectrum TV app on your FireStick if they decide to update it to work on the FireStick.
 Finally, I’ll give a brief overview of the app itself.

 Let’s get started.

-The Spectrum app was only compatible with Roku boxes (excluding the first generation) when it launched.
+When it launched, the Spectrum app was only compatible with Roku boxes (excluding the first generation).
 Currently, it is available to several devices, and apart from the FireStick, there are native apps for:

 - Apple TV (OS 12 or higher)